Antimony51122/Elingling_On_Time/Documentation/source/func/interactive_objects.rst

     private List<KeyValuePair<VehicleLane, float>> _laneChoices =
         new List<KeyValuePair<VehicleLane, float>>();

-In the :any:`Start` method we assign each environmental object and lane choices with a certain probability of occuring.
+In the :any:`Start` method, we assign each environmental object and lane choices with a certain probability of occurring.
 This has been actualised using the custom  :any:`Probability.RandomEventsWithProb` method which will be discussed in later sections:

 .. code-block:: C#